Study on Parallel Justice in North Rhine-Westphalia

 The legal Recognition of Islam in Germany

-During the last decade we can observe a broadening of possibilities for religious communities organised under private law to be active and cooperate with German governmental institutions.
+During the last decade, we can observe a broadening of possibilities for religious communities organised under private law to be active and cooperate with German governmental institutions.
 Since first applying for incorporation under public law in the late 1970s, Islamic community associations have been seeking to move from the sphere of private law to recognition under public law.
 It was possible to organise basic functions of Islamic religious practice through registered associations under private law.
-Yet aims to develop a comprehensive Islamic life raised the question of how aspects of religious practice could be exercised that have so far been accessed only by religious communities incorporated under public law and could only be carried out in cooperation with governmental institutions.
+Yet aims to develop a comprehensive Islamic life raised the question of how aspects of religious practice could be exercised that has so far been accessed only by religious communities incorporated under public law and could only be carried out in cooperation with governmental institutions.

 Ahmadiyya – Two Movements

-Publication by Gerdien Jonker
+Publication (in Geman) by Gerdien Jonker

 The reform movement of the Ahmadiyya emerged in 1900 in the British Indian Punjab to defend Islam against the aggressive attacks of the Christian missionaries.
 The founder of the movement, Mirza Ghulam Ahmad, initially presented himself as…

-Publication by Gerdien Jonker and Martin Herzog
+Publication (in German) by Gerdien Jonker and Martin Herzog

 It is the first time that Muslims are legally equated with churches: The state of Hesse gives the Islamic religious community Ahmadiyya Muslim Jamaat Germany the status of a public corporation.
 However, hardly anyone knows the community.